Nick Clelland

-Nicholas John Clelland (born 25 February 1972) is a South African author, communications professional and former politician.
+Nicholas John Clelland (born 25 February 1972) is a South African author and former politician.

 Author

 Clelland’s debut novel, Good Hope was published by Karavan Press in April 2024.
 A dystopian, political thriller, the novel asks questions around the precariousness of statehood and the conflict between security and freedom.
 Geordin Hill-Lewis, Executive Mayor of Cape Town, on the cover of the book, describes the novel as a "Riveting read and a scary glimpse into what happens when liberty is traded for order."
+Good Hope was shortlisted for the 2025 South African Literary Awards and for the 2025 National Institute for the Humanities and Social Sciences Award.
+It was longlisted for the 2025 Sunday Times Literary Awards.

 Clelland has also written a non-fiction book with Ryan Coetzee titled Spin – The art of managing the media (2018 Penguin Books).